valevo/AlgorithmicAestheticsPresentation/README.md

  predicted is judged to have higher aesthetic value (think about principles of symmetry, grouping, geometric shape)

+# Miscellaneous Notes

+ - applying automated aesthetic measurements/judgements to the music produced by/with our Neural Net fits into the agenda of using AI as a mirror for ourselves: <br>
+   it is arguably impossible for us to explore certain areas of the musical space, but this can be done with the help of our Neural Net; the measured aesthetic value of music in such areas and our own subjective judgements in comparison shed light on our aesthetics and taste

 # Papers

+Wittgenstein: Lectures and Conversations on Aesthetics, Psychology and Religious Belief

 [Root-Bernstein (2002) Aesthetic cognition](https://www.tandfonline.com/doi/pdf/10.1080/02698590120118837?casa_token=nCwE7JTHehIAAAAA%3ABJ2R18heLYCmz81awLugrNfWeiezkTlxhHZXDyJ_AeH_76tR5WPxtTitM0ww_UaiksO_3fuO81_tew&)